jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 (1) The person who is in charge of a prison, social welfare residence, hospital, or secure facility referred to in section 91(2) (in this section referred to as a detention place) must keep a record of—
   (a) the date on which a person is admitted to the detention place on detention as referred to in section 91(2); and (b) the total period during which the person is subsequently detained before sentence in that detention place, whether on the original charge or any other charge.
-(2) After sentencing, the person in charge of the detention place (other than a police jail) must supply the offender with a copy of the record kept under subsection (1) and, if the offender disputes the accuracy of the record, he or she may apply to the person who made it to review it.
+(2) After sentencing, the person in charge of the detention place (other than a Police jail) must supply the offender with a copy of the record kept under subsection (1) and, if the offender disputes the accuracy of the record, he or she may apply to the person who made it to review it.
-(3) A person in charge of a detention place (other than a police jail) who receives an application under subsection (2) must immediately review the record and, having reviewed it, must notify the offender in writing of—
+(3) A person in charge of a detention place (other than a Police jail) who receives an application under subsection (2) must immediately review the record and, having reviewed it, must notify the offender in writing of—
   (a) whether the record is confirmed; or
   (b) the manner in which the record is amended.
 (4) If the offender is dissatisfied with the outcome of the review, he or she may appeal the review to the court that imposed the sentence, in which case Part 4 of the Summary Proceedings Act 1957, or (as the case may require) Part 13 of the Crimes Act 1961, applies so far as it is applicable and with any necessary modifications, to the appeal.